Welcome to TTUHSC in Dallas/Fort Worth

 - Southwest Dairy Center and Museum - Sulphur Springs

-- The Science Place & TI Founders IMAX Theater - Dallas
+- The Science Place and TI Founders IMAX Theater - Dallas